DanteFaustus/ronin-foundry-vtt/README.md

 Ronin for Foundry VTT (this module) is an independent production by Dante Faustus.
 It is not affiliated with Slightly Reckless Games LTD. It is published under the Rōnin Third Party License."

-This module was creted with pemision of Slighgly Reckless Games LTD.
+This module was created with permission of Slightly Reckless Games LTD.

+This module can be installed and activated using the standard methods outlined here: https://foundryvtt.com/article/modules/

-To get started with this module please open the "Rōnin Read Me" Journal entry located in the compediums tab under Ronin once this module has been inatalled and activated within a game world.
+To get started using this module please open the "Rōnin Read Me" Journal entry located in the compendiums tab under Ronin once this module has been installed and activated within a game world or read the "how to use this module" file.